shadiabusamra/AlertController/README.md

 # License

-PopupDialog is available under the MIT license.
+AlertController is available under the MIT license.
 See the LICENSE file for more info.